Red Bean Crepes – Birthday Dessert 2012

 Last year I requested the Darkest Chocolate Crepe Cake (way too much work!).
-In 2010 I requested Lemon Cloud Tart with Salted Caramel Sauce (this one still makes my favorites list, and this is the caramel sauce I make when I want some caramel for anything else).
-I also posted a super-quick version of the Lemon Cloud Tart with Caramel Sauce.
+In 2010 I requested Lemon Cream Pie with Salted Caramel Sauce (this one still makes my favorites list, and this is the caramel sauce I make when I want some caramel for anything else).

 This year, I wanted something different.
 Something tasty.
 Something unusual.
 I’ve done the chocolate desserts before.
 I’ve done lemon.
 (And, lemon is my favorite!)
 So, I looked at some recipes, and then I eventually went to my Pinterest board for desserts.

 It was actually a two-part dessert treat.
 Part one was an Espresso Martini.
 Part two was a red bean crepe.